 This is not an unusual situation, and it shows up frequently on credit reports.
 Not all companies are efficient when it comes to recording paid debts, especially if the accounts were delinquent at some point.
 Many debt collectors in particular accept money in payment of an open obligation but fail to report it as closed.

-You will need your original documents supporting the payoff of the obligation in order to finally close out the account with the creditor, and to clear it off of your credit report.
+You will need your original documents supporting the payoff of the obligation in order to finally close out the account with the creditor and to clear it off your credit report.
 Credit reporting agencies will believe the creditor unless you have written evidence to prove them wrong.

 Should such an error show up in your credit report, you can fix the problem in a matter of hours — if you have documents showing you paid the debt in the first place.
 If you don’t, getting the matter settled could take weeks or months and could even require you repay a debt you’ve already paid.

-It’s important to keep these top five tax and investment documents in a safe and secure place, where you can easily access them.
-You want to be able to prove your transactions or refer to them at any time.
+It’s important to keep these tax and investment documents in a safe and secure place where you can easily access them.
+You want to be able to prove your transactions or refer to them at anytime.